 For more information on P. ramorum and Sudden Oak Death, go to the California Oak Mortality Task Force website at www.suddenoakdeath.org.

-This write-up benefitted from significant input from Katie Palmieri of the California Oak Mortality Task Force.
+An earlier version of this write-up benefited from significant input from Katie (Palmieri) Harrell, then with the California Oak Mortality Task Force.

 Brown, L.B., and Allen-Diaz, B. 2009.
 Forest stand dynamics and sudden oak death: mortality in mixed-evergreen forests dominated by coast live oak.
 For.
 Ecol.
 Manage.
 257, 1271–1280. doi: 10.1016/j.foreco.2008.11.030